raghulkrishna/react-native-ssh-sftp/README.md

 All functions that run asynchronously where we have to wait for a result returns Promises that can reject if an error occurred.

+> [!NOTE]
+> On iOS, this package currently doesn't support the simulator, you will need to have your app running on a physical device.
+If you  would like to know more about this, see [this issue](https://github.com/dylankenneally/react-native-ssh-sftp/issues/20).
+I'd welcome a PR to resolve this.
+>
 ### Create a client using password authentication

 ```javascript